Beast (Benchley novel)

 Beast is a 1991 novel by Peter Benchley, the author of Jaws.

 Plot

-A fishing community in Bermuda is disrupted by a series of mysterious disappearances at sea.
-Veteran fisherman Whip Darling suspects the truth, and after discovering two large hooks advises confidant Marcus Sharpe, a local Navy pilot, that the culprit is Architeuthis dux: a giant squid.
+A fishing community in Bermuda is disrupted by a series of mysterious disappearances at sea, including the vanishing of wealthy couple Howard Griffin and Elizabeth Griffin, their boat having mysteriously sunk.
+Veteran fisherman Whip Darling suspects the truth, and after discovering two large hooks alongside first mate Mike Newcombe, Whip Darling advises confidant Marcus Sharpe, a local Navy pilot, that the culprit is Architeuthis dux: a giant squid.

-A marine biologist called Talley also guesses the truth after the latest disaster, and convinces the millionaire father (Manning) of two of the victims to fund a hunt for the creature.
-The local mayor attempts to overrule all parties and participates in an exploratory mission on a mini-submarine, but is killed when the creature destroys the vessel.
-Darling's crewmate also perishes.
+A marine biologist called Herbert Talley also guesses the truth after the latest disaster and convinces Osborne Manning, the millionaire father of two of the victims (Scott Manning and Susie Manning), to fund a hunt for the creature.
+Local mayor St. Liam John attempts to overrule all parties and participates in an exploratory mission on a mini-submarine, but he is killed when the creature destroys the vessel, alongside Captain Wallingford, Hector, Stephanie Carr, Andy, Eddie, and Mike Newcombe.